 - U-Pack brings you either a moving trailer or ReloCube® to your door.

-- U-Pack will move your stuff to a service center that ships to Puerto Rico (Miami, Jacksonville, South Chicago, or Brooklyn).
+- U-Pack will move your stuff to a service center that ships to Puerto Rico (Jacksonville, South Chicago, or Philadelphia).

 - Your shipment gets on a boat and heads to San Juan.

-- Once it arrives in San Juan, it can be delivered right to your door!
+- Once it arrives in San Juan, you clear it with customs.
+Then it can be delivered right to your door!

 - You unload.